AndreySV/gpodder-hook-scripts/README.md

 a callable that will take a list of selected episodes.
 This script shows you how to implement a "Enqueue in VLC" context menu item using hooks.

+## download_new_episodes

+Autodownload new episodes only for selected podcast feeds

+On posix systems 'zenity' is necessary.
+User will be asked after addition new feed should be downloaded new episodes of the feed automaticaly or not.

+On other systems new episodes will not be downloaded automaticaly by default.
+To switch autodownload feature on user need to open auto_download.sqlite (is in config directory) database with any db-client and change there the necessary records.

+### Requirements

+- zenify on posix systems

 ## flv2mp4